dwightjack/wok-pkgs/packages/core/docs/presets.md

 });
 ```

+!> The `tasks` parameter of `onResolve` does not contain a reference to private tasks.

 ## Altering a Preset

-The advantage of the preset interface is that it gives you the ability to altering existing presets by modifying, adding or removing tasks, parameters and hooks.
+The advantage of the preset interface is that it gives you the ability to alter existing presets by modifying, adding or removing tasks, parameters, and hooks.

 Let's define an example preset: